• +1-800-513-5423

 12 step programs

-• Teen 12-step programs focus on and promote empowerment of the teen so they can make positive life choices.
-Created by Alcoholics Anonymous, The 12-Step program is one of the most recognized programs for teens.
+• Teen 12-step programs focus on and promote empowerment of the teens so they can make positive life choices.
+Created by Alcoholics Anonymous, The 12-step program is one of the most recognized programs for teens.

 Outpatient treatment for teenagers